gutkedu/aws-lightsail-study/README.md

 # aws-lightsail-study

-This project uses Terraform to provision and manage AWS Lightsail infrastructure components, demonstrating infrastructure-as-code principles with modular design.
+Project to study and experiment with AWS Lightsail infrastructure using Terraform.

 ## Architecture Overview